 How audit trails typically work

-A common audit trail could look something like this:
+An audit trail may look something like this:

-Company A wants to buy a new computer.
-First, someone would give a purchase order to authorize the purchase.
-Then, after the computer is purchased, the store would give you a bill of sale detailing the transaction.
-Both of the documents, as well as any communication related to the purchase, would be part of that transaction’s audit trail.
+Organization A wants to buy a new computer.
+First, someone creates a purchase order to authorize the purchase.
+After the purchase of the computer, the supplier gives you a bill of sale detailing the transaction.
+Both of the documents, as well as any communication related to the purchase, are part of that transaction’s audit trail.

-A common fraud attempt is to modify checks.
-If a user first wrote a check and later added a payee, that is a red alert, as it can mean that the user printed a blank check, filled in the payee name by hand and later changed the computer records to show a different payee.
+For example, common fraud attempts include modifying checks.
+If a team member first wrote a check and later added a payee, that’s a red alert.
+It can mean that the person printed a blank check, filled in the payee name by hand, and then later changed the computer records to show a different payee.

 How your audit trail should actually work

-To make sure that you get all the benefits that audit trails offer and avoid all the undesirable things that can happen when you neglect them, you have to get a few things in order.
+To make sure that you truly benefit from audit trails, you have to get a few things in order first.

 For many finance teams, deploying a solution that automatically creates an audit trail is a top priority.
 Whether this is an accounting tool or a spend management tool is up to you, but without this in place, audit trails become a burdensome thing.